 This procedure may be used by an NWDAF in the VPLMN to subscribe/unsubscribe to notifications about input data from the HPLMN for inbound roaming users (from the VPLMN perspective).
 H-NWDAF and V-NWDAF in the procedure are the NWDAFs with roaming entry capability.

 Figure 6.2.11-1: Analytics subscription by V-NWDAF from H-NWDAF for inbound roaming users

-1. The V-NWDAF of VPLMN discovers H-NWDAF of HPLMN that supports the Nnwdaf_RoamingData service using the NRF.
+1. The V-NWDAF of VPLMN discovers H-NWDAF of HPLMN that supports the Nnwdaf_HPLMNRoamingData service using the NRF.